Janosch-Gehring/nlu-annotations/var_sentence_task/resources/intro_text.md

 **Good Example**: *Anna thinks that this is the best season.*

 **This is good**: We don't know what "*this*" refers to.
 It could be either a time of year or a television series.
-Because of this underspecification, the sentence remains successfully ambiguous.
+Because of this, the sentence remains successfully ambiguous.

 ---

 ## Bad Examples

+---

 **Word**: *bat*
 **Meaning 1**: *an implement with a handle used for hitting the ball in games such as cricket or baseball.*